If you have a chance to attend a festival during

 |

-the festival will be held one day ahead of Kachin State day.
-But they
+the festival will be held three days ahead of Kachin State day.

-celebrate once in 4th year or 10th year.
-Please check with us whether
+But they celebrate once in 4th year or 10th year.
+Please check with us

 Kachin State |